-5. A student may appeal the decision by requesting a due process hearing with the Campus (for first and second infractions) or College (for third infraction) Academic Integrity Appeal Committee.
+5.A student may appeal the decision by requesting a due process hearing with the Campus (for first and second infractions) or the College (for third infraction) Academic Integrity Appeal Committee.
 If the student chooses to exercise his or her right to a hearing, he or she must notify the assistant dean in writing within ten (10) working days of receipt of the letter informing him or her of the decision and sanction.
+Upon receipt of this notification, all imposed sanctions are suspended until the appeal process is completed.

 The student must advise the assistant dean in writing if he or she will exercise his or her right to bring an advisor or attorney to the hearing.
 The assistant dean will notify the chairperson of the Campus or College Academic Integrity Appeal Committee (depending on the infraction) of the student's request for a hearing.

-6. Final determinations that a student completed an academic integrity infraction will be documented in the Maxient data base.
+6.Final decisions regarding the academic integrity infraction will be documented in the College's student conduct database.